steanthos/palindrome/README.md

 # Phrase object (with palindrome detector)

-This is a sample NPM module created in [*Learn enough JavaScript to Be Dangerous*] (https://www.learnenough.com/javascript-tutorial).
+This is a sample NPM module created in [*Learn enough JavaScript to Be Dangerous*](https://www.learnenough.com/javascript-tutorial).

 The module can be use as follows: